vpsfreecz/vpsadminos/docs/containers/devices.md

 ## Device access trees
 Since every container needs access to a minimal set of devices, we're utilizing [groups](../user-guide/resources.md) to provide a common set of devices to containers.
-Like with the *devices* CGroup, child groups can access only those devices that the parent group has access to.
+Like with the *devices* cgroup, child groups can access only those devices that the parent group has access to.
 Child groups can only restrict access granted by the parent, not expand it.
 Therefore, every device that some container wants to use must be enabled in the root group and then in all groups,